tarantool/doc/doc/1.7/book/intro.rst

 is about using Tarantool as an application server.

 :ref:`Chapter 5 "Server administration" <admin>` and
-:ref:`Chapter 6 "Replication" <index-box_replication>` are primarily for
+:ref:`Chapter 6 "Replication" <replication>` are primarily for administrators.
-administrators.

 :ref:`Chapter 7 "Connectors" <index-box_connectors>` is strictly for users who
 are connecting from a different language such as C or Perl or Python — other